Top End

 That on its own is not necessarily a problem in a properly adjusted engine.
 But combine it with slack tappets, weak springs, or valve to port seat misalignment, and the unlubricated exhaust valve seat can suffer a heavy pounding, which can result in serious wear.

-The inlet valve can also suffer from face wear, but this only ever happens on turbocharged diesel engines.
+In for trouble The inlet valve can also suffer from face wear, but this only ever happens on turbocharged diesel engines.

 The idea behind turbocharging, of course, is to increase pressure during the induction stroke.
 However, a side effect is an increase in air pressure in the inlet port – to a pressure that’s higher than normal atmospheric air pressure.